joaomede/mcp-hub/README_NEW.md

 3.  **Running Locally with Active Changes:**

-    To run `mcp-hub` with your local modifications from a specific branch (e.g., `my-feature-branch`):
+    To run `mcpo` with your local modifications from a specific branch (e.g., `my-feature-branch`):

     ```bash
     # Ensure you are on your development branch
     git checkout my-feature-branch

-    # Make your code changes in the src/mcp_hub directory or elsewhere
+    # Make your code changes in the src/mcpo directory or elsewhere

-    # Run mcp-hub using uv, which will use your local, modified code
+    # Run mcpo using uv, which will use your local, modified code
-    # This command starts mcp-hub on port 8000 and proxies your_mcp_server_command
+    # This command starts mcpo on port 8000 and proxies your_mcp_server_command
-    uv run mcp-hub --port 8000 -- your_mcp_server_command
+    uv run mcpo --port 8000 -- your_mcp_server_command

     # Example with a test MCP server (like mcp-server-time):
-    # uv run mcp-hub --port 8000 -- uvx mcp-server-time --local-timezone=America/New_York
+    # uv run mcpo --port 8000 -- uvx mcp-server-time --local-timezone=America/New_York
     ```
     This allows you to test your changes interactively before committing or creating a pull request.
-Access your locally running `mcp-hub` instance at `http://localhost:8000` and connect MCP clients to the `/mcp` endpoints.
+Access your locally running `mcpo` instance at `http://localhost:8000` and connect MCP clients to the `/mcp` endpoints.

 ## 🪪 License